rkaranjiya/Movie-Review-Checker/README.md

 # Prerequisites

-This project us and external dependency of  'BeautifulSoup' for web scrapping, 'requests' for fetching data of the webpages These libraries can be install easily by usng pip command.
+This project use external dependency of  'BeautifulSoup' for web scrapping, 'requests' for fetching data of the webpages These libraries can be install easily by usng pip command.

 # Author Name